-Thank You, Sports Gods…For challenging my daughter more than she’s ever been challenged and pushing her harder than she’s ever been pushed and maybe, just maybe, helping her develop a little grit.
+Thank You, Sports Gods…For challenging my daughter more than she’s ever been challenged and pushing her harder than she’s ever been pushed, and maybe, just maybe, it helped her develop a little grit.

-Here’s the background: on a Thursday night she came down with a cold and bad cough that kept her from going to practice.
-Friday night she didn’t have the option of staying home.
-She had volunteered to be a ‘host’ for “A Night To Remember,”a free prom honoring students with special needs.
-Each guest has a host, and gets a dress or tuxedo, professional makeup and hair styling, a limo ride, a red carpet experience and an incredible dance party.
+Here’s the backstory: on a Thursday night, she came down with a cold and a bad cough that kept her from going to practice.
+Friday night, she didn’t have the option of staying home; she had volunteered to be a ‘host’ for “A Night To Remember,”a free Prom honoring students with special needs.
 Pushing through not feeling well, she hung out for two hours in the cold to escort her guest down the red carpet and then danced for three hours straight (an incredible and uplifting experience).

-We attended a family function on Saturday night.
+We attended an important family gathering on Saturday night.
 Then she was up again early for Sunday’s roster of three more games.
 If you’ve never watched 18- and 16-year-old girls play water polo, it’s one of the most intense and physically brutal sports you’ll ever see; punching, kicking, pulling – all while treading water.
 Needless to say, by Sunday night, my embattled kid was beyond exhaustion, red-eyed, cranky, and an overall hot mess.
 Did I mention she had final exams starting that week?
-Still, I couldn’t have been happier.

-In this day and age parents, me included, over-coddle, over-worry about and over-schedule our kids, there is little to no time for work – real work – the grit-making kind that challenges them in ways they never want to be challenged.
+In this day and age, parents, me included, over-coddle, over-worry about, and over-schedule our kids.
+There is little to no time for work – real work – the grit-making kind that challenges them in ways they never want to be challenged.
 Challenges like we all had growing up.
 Not to sound like a cliche, but I actually did walk a mile or more to school in the Michigan snow EVERY DAY in elementary school.
-My brothers and I did all the yard work raking, bagging, mowing, and weeding of our lawn every month and we made our own dinners as my single mom worked to support us.
-Many of us have failed our kids in this area.
-We want to give our kids everything, including a perfect life that keeps them safe and happy and overprotected.
+My brothers and I did all the yard work raking, bagging, mowing, and weeding of our lawn every month, and we made our own dinners as my single mom worked to support us.

 “These athletes – many of them, but not all of them, coming from well-to-do families – display an apathetic, indifferent attitude toward challenging situations, difficult training, tough coaches, and most any obstacle that lies in their path toward their goals.
 At every obstacle, they turn back.
 They may have great talent and coaching, but they are missing the mental toughness that is required to be a high performer.
 Usually, this condition exists because the adult role models in their lives shelter them from challenges, swoop in before they can fail, and excuse entitled attitudes by blaming coaches, teachers, and other adults who are actually trying to teach their kids to be a bit tougher.”

-Reflecting on the experience (rest assured it wasn’t all rainbows and sunshine), I feel so hopeful, that this kiddo of mine, built up, even if just a little bit – of grit.
-At some point in her too near future, when she’s out on her own, she will be able to call upon the resolve and strength I hope she discovered she had inside her from this.
+Reflecting on the experience (rest assured it wasn’t all rainbows and sunshine), I feel so hopeful that this kiddo of mine built up, even if just a little bit – of grit.
+At some point in her too near future, when she’s out on her own, she will be able to call upon the resolve and strength that, hopefully, she discovered she had inside her from this experience.
 She’ll draw on it.
 It will give her the confidence to try things she might not have otherwise and to get back up when things get tough.